 Right on top of the slide that formed Quake Lake there is a visitor center, interpretive signs and lookouts where you can take in the magnitude of what happened.

-Two large boulders carried across at
+Quake lake from top of slide.
+Two large boulders carried across at 100 mph now rest here |

 During our touring of Yellowstone National Park we have seen a number of references to thermal activity stopping or starting when this earthquake occurred.